miguelvent/miguelvent/README.md

 - 👤 16 years old
 - 💻 Currently studying Systems Development
-- 🎬 I'm studying a lot about cinema, photography, art direction, cinematography and and so forth
+- 🎬 I'm studying a lot about cinema, photography, art direction, cinematography and so forth
 - 💬 I know a lot about the English language and I'm starting to learn French
 - 📞 If you want to know more about me, get in touch!